Thursday, November 28, 2024

 Surely someone (Mary Mitchell) who was part of the extended family of Robertson, Robertson having been attached to the Jones battalion as physician and then the mayor of Austin during this period, would have heard about and recorded a story about the Tonkawa camp being associated with the 1842 evacuation, and the City of Austin extending an invitation to the tribe for protection.

 If you read the Walsh article carefully, he never refers to the evacuation of Austin in 1842 as the event from which Austin and the Tonkawa were requiring "mutual protection".
-A little odd that he would refer to 1842, but then not mention to the reader the significance of the year.
-With that in mind, let's revisit Walsh's confusion / conflation of 1842 and 1862.
+A little odd that he would refer to 1842, but then not mention to the reader the significance of such a seminal year in Austin's history.
+This seems to argue for interpretation #3 of Walsh's article: he doesn't mention the evacuation of Austin because he was talking about events after 1862.

 After the attack on the Tonkawa in 1862, "Tonkawa had begun drifting further south into Texas by the summer of 1863 ...
 Some survivors found their way back to central Texas including near Austin ..."
 (TxDOT Tribal Histories, Tonkawa Tribe, p.22).
 O'Dell also mentions this in his white paper with additional references.